 Unfortunately, financial literacy isn’t something that’s always taught at a young age.
 To avoid getting struck by economic reality, read these 10 top mistakes that cause financial difficulties.

 1. Not Having a Debt Payment Plan

-It can be tough to get yourself out of a “debt spiral” unless you have a plan to address the debt.
+It can be tough to get yourself out of a “debt spiral” unless you have a plan to address the debt such as having a financial planner.
 Debt can be a burden that you carry with you for a long time, hold you back financially, and lower your quality of life.

 Loan balances can also cause a strain on personal relationships and a great deal of stress.
 Interest on car loans, mortgages, credit card debt can suck up any amount of money that you could be saving.
 Therefore, it’s important to create and stick to a plan that helps you tackle your debts.